andreasthoelke/dotvim/help.md

   TODO test this option: :set isfname+=32 ~/.vim/vimrc#/Makes%20whitespace%20be this lets me use spaces in paths! and complete with c-x c-f. but now paths have to start at the beginning of the line.

+## Symlinks
+Now using vim-symlink https://github.com/aymericbeaumet/vim-symlink to load the *target path* of a file that is a symlink.
+Note 'symlink' setting ~/.vim/plugin/setup-general.vim#/let%20g.symlink_loaded%20=

 ### Network volumes / Google Drive
 :sp /Volumes/GoogleDrive/My\ Drive/Sample\ upload.txt   - load a Google Drive file with quoted spaces